jwav/thecube-ivazio/DONE.md

 # CubeBoxes

 - [x] make the cubeboxes status messages more frequent and more orderly
+- [x] simulate press button
+- [x] simulate rfid read

 # CubeMaster

 - [x] create scoresheets
 - [x] display scoreboard on hdmi screen
-- [x] implement and test alarm sound
+- [x] test with real hardware
+- [x] improve display, have room for 12 teams max
-- [x] implement and test alarm light
+- [x] rgb_test command doesnt work
+- [x] fix the highscores page background : we can't see the background image
+- [x] make it so the cubemaster cannot be hacked from the x11 session
+- [x] the sound on cubemaster doesnt work
+- [x] handle teams being out of time
+- [x] flicker on the highscores page's icons, but not the text
+- [x] no sound on cubemaster if launched as a service, but as a script it works

 # CubeRGBMatrix

-- [x] use a localhost server instead of a shared file
-  - [x] test with real hardware
-- [x] add an option to display the team name additionally to the remaining time
-  - [x] test with real hardware
+# CubeFrontdesk

 # GUI

-- [x] new tab for game config :
-  - [x] SCREW THAT JUST IMPLEMENT FILE DECRYPTION/ENCRYPTION WERE NOT DOING A WHOLE GUI FOR THAT
-- [x] "sound the alarm" checkbox
-- [x] shorter dates: dd/mm/yyyy
+- [x] !! remove icons. use emojis in the text directly. more portable and easy
+- [x] !!
+CHECK THAT THE GUI RUNS FINE ON WINDOWS
+- [x] bugs in current team search : too many teams displayed, maybe due to rgb_test
-- [x] implement reset,reboot buttons and all buttons on admin tab
+- [x] implement add and remove trophy in gui
+- [x] do not display in gui the teams code names that are already occupied

 # Hardware

-- [x] CAD a new case for the RFID reader
-  - [x] choose solution (off the shelf of custom made) and print what must be printed
-- [x] find cheap Rpi GPIO hats
-  - bought.
-- [x] find a solution for in-box setup of components (like an MDF board)
-  - we're going with a DIN rail
-- [x] interface new RFID readers
-  - [x] RFID detection and reading
-- [x] test cubemaster speaker
-- [x] test cubemaster alarm light
-- [x] !! mesurer distance nécessaire pour cable hdmi, acheter cable
+- [x] !! problème du relais qui grésille, acheter relais simple avec adaptateur rail imprimé
-- [x] acheter items sur liste d'achats 4 : https://www.amazon.fr/hz/wishlist/ls/25DSMJ203LU13/ref=nav_wishlist_lists_2
-- [x] acheter entretoises
+- [x] imprimer adaptateurs et installer un max de rgbmatrices
-- [x] CAD rail adapter for button receiver
+- [x] câbler armoire complète
+    - [x] vérifier comment alimenter l'armoire en 230V
-- [x] CAD wireless button case and mechanisme
+- [x] CAD wireless button case and mechanism
-- [x] CAD speaker rail adapter
-    - [x] minimalist version requiring the speaker to be tied with a string to the rail adapter
-    - [x] version with a cage to hold the speaker
-- [x] trouver et acheter ampli son
-- [x] neopixel control
+    - [x] valider une conception avec impression coté Cédric
-- [x] test cubebox hat
+- [x] new cad case for rfid reader